handyteddy/RedTeam/content/posts/abcctf.md

 if any of the directory along the path is writable and said service is running with system privileges then this misconfiguration is easily exploitable

-we can enumerate and find Unquoted Service Path by using the wmic command “wmic service get name,pathname”
+we can enumerate and find Unquoted Service Path by using the wmic command `wmic service get name,pathname`

-we can aswell check to see if the service is running with system privileges still by using wmic “wmic service get pathname,startname”
+we can aswell check to see if the service is running with system privileges still by using wmic `wmic service get pathname,startname`

 {{< figure src="/images/cybersocctf/servicepath.png">}}